 Many states have laws against hanging air fresheners, fuzzy dice, graduation tassels and other items from your rearview mirror.
-That includes the masks we wear to stay safe during the pandemic.
+That includes the masks we’ve worn to stay safe during the coronavirus pandemic.

 In New Jersey and Pennsylvania, for example, it is illegal to hang “any object or material … from the inside rearview mirror,” reports Radio 94.5 PST.
-The reason: Dangling stuff obstructs the driver’s view, creating a safety hazard.
+The reason: Such dangling stuff obstructs the driver’s view, creating a safety hazard.

-In Missouri, it’s not technically illegal, but drivers can be cited if their vision is obstructed in a crash, says KRCG Channel 13 TV.
+In Missouri, it’s not technically illegal, but drivers can be cited if their vision was obstructed in a crash, says KRCG Channel 13 TV.

 11. Photocopying a textbook

-Probably, you have photocopied from a book.
+If you grew up in a time before everything was digital, you have probably photocopied from a book.
 It might be easier to ask who hasn’t.